Maluscat/Dandelion-With-Mods/README.md

 ```

 ## Contributing
 Although most of the work is still done by me, Hallo89, DWM is a community project.
-Many people have contributed to making this better, whether just by rating textures or texturing some themselves.
+Many people have contributed to making it better, whether just by rating textures or texturing some themselves.
 Contributing is appreciated a lot!

 Good ways to contribute are:
-- GitHub: Create an issue, fork this repository or make a pull request, etc.
+- GitHub: Create an issue, fork this repository or make a pull request
-- Disord: The [Dandelion Community Discord server](https://discord.gg/63SnH3V) is a good place to talk about textures
+- Discord: The [Dandelion Community Discord server](https://discord.gg/63SnH3V) is a good place to talk about textures

 ## Licensing